vana-com/VRCs/VRCs/vrc-2.md

 ```

 This rating system impacts the rewards that go to both stakers and DLPs.

+Note that the 80/20 split is a configurable parameter which can be updated as more performance metrics are added.

 ### Oracle Service
 - Tracks unique wallet contributions via subgraph queries